Laban254/social-connect-api/README.md

 ## 🚀 Features

--   **OAuth 2.0 Authentication**: Users can authenticate via third-party services such as Google, Facebook, and Twitter.
+-   **OAuth 2.0 Authentication**: Users can authenticate via Google accounts.
--   **JWT-based Local Authentication**: For session management with enhanced security.
 -   **Profile Management**: Create, update, and delete profiles, with privacy settings (public or private).
 -   **Post Creation**: Users can post text, images, or videos, and mention users or use hashtags.
 -   **Interactions**: Like, comment on posts, and trigger notifications for user interactions.